Get Involved at UNH!

 Do something positive in your community and build your post-college resume by volunteering at SHARPP!

 SHARPP needs both Peer Advocates and Community Educators to help us fulfill our mission of providing direct services to survivors, their friends and families and education and outreach to the UNH community.
 Both volunteer programs play an important role in addressing violence at UNH.
 Peer Advocates provide confidential advocacy to survivors and their loved ones, and Community Educators facilitate prevention education programming, and help work many of our event/tabling commitments.

 SHARPP Peer Advocates provide advocacy and crisis intervention for survivors of recent, past or attempted sexual assault, child sexual assault, incest, intimate partner violence, stalking, sexual harassment, and their allies.
 Additionally, advocates will work to prevent and eliminate sexual/intimate partner violence in the UNH community by assisting with educational programming on the UNH Durham campus.

-After completing an extensive training through a credited course offering, SHARPP Peer Advocates assist with staffing the 24/7 Help Line and collaborate with the department to provide sexual/intimate partner prevention education to their peers.
-Advocates empower survivors by providing information, tools, resources and opportunities.
+After completing extensive training through a credited course offering, SHARPP Peer Advocates assist with staffing the 24/7 Help Line and collaborate with the department to provide sexual/intimate partner prevention education to their peers.
+Advocates empower survivors by providing information, tools, resources, and opportunities.
 They are trained to work with survivors respectfully, recognizing that systems may be confusing and overwhelming to survivors. (click here for more info)